zauberzeug/rosys/docs/development.md

 ## Profiling

+!!! note

+    The default RoSys installation via pip does not come with profiling packages.
+    To install them, run

+    ```bash
+    python3 -m pip install rosys[profiling]
+    ```

+    This does currently not work with Python 3.11 because yappy and line-profiler have not implemented 3.11 yet.

 You can add a `profile` decorator to expensive functions and add a profiler button to your UI:

 ```python hl_lines="7 16"